 There are also smaller denominations of Chinese currency:

 1 yuan is worth 10 ‘jiǎo’ 角 (also generally referred to as ‘máo’ 毛 in spoken Chinese).
-A ‘jiao’ can also be further divided in 10 ‘fēn’ 分, but fen are rarely used in China today.
+Furthermore, 1 ‘jiao’ can then divided in 10 ‘fēn’ 分, but fen are rarely used in China today.

 Chinese Currency History

 The People’s Bank of China introduced the Renminbi in December 1948.

 Initially only bank notes were issued and they began to circulate in areas of Communist-controlled China.

 This was just under a year before the establishment of the People’s Republic of China in October 1949.

 The new government aimed to end the hyper-inflation that had been in a problem during the final years of the Republic of China.